zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ## Terminology

-The terms "in-bailiwick", "out-of-bailiwick" and "glue record" are used as defined in [RFC 7719], section 6, page 15.
+The terms "in-bailiwick", "out-of-bailiwick" and "glue record" are used as defined in [RFC 8499], section 7, pages 24-25.
+In this document, the term "in-bailiwick" is limited to the meaning "in domain" in the RFC.
+The term "out-of-bailiwick" here means what is not "in-bailiwick, in domain".

 [BASIC01]:                       Basic-TP/basic01.md